MadibaGroup/2024-Gadgets/content/docs/gadgets/rotate.md

 We assume that $\mathsf{Arr}$ and $\mathsf{Arr'}$ are encoded as the y-coordinates into a univariant polynomial where the x-coordinates (called the domain $\mathcal{H}_\kappa$) are chosen as the multiplicative group of order $\kappa$ with generator $\omega\in\mathbb{G}_\kappa$ (see [Background](../../background/poly-iop) for more).
 In short, $\omega^0$ is the first element and $\omega^{\kappa-1}$ is the last element of $\mathcal{H}_\kappa$.
 If $\kappa$ is larger than the length of the arrays, then $\mathsf{Arr}$ can be padded with any value (say, all 1s) as long as this is done before the rotation to create $\mathsf{Arr'}$ is computed.

-Recall the constrant we want to prove:
+Recall the constraint we want to prove:

 1. $\mathsf{Arr}'[i]= \mathsf{Arr}[i+\alpha]$ for $i \in [0, n-1]$